 There were 2 Pro Stock open competition events.
 John Rosati won the 50 lapper during the Summer Kick-Off Classic in June while Tony Papale won the 75-lap portion of Autumn Excitement 200 in late September.
-These two races remain the last 2 Pro Stock events held at the track.

 The Racing With Jesus Tri-Division Series debuted this season.
 Similar in concept to fantasy leagues used in other sports, the series took one competitor from each weekly division to form a 3-driver team.
 Their points were combined and tallied among others to crown a champion.
-The inaugural championship team was comprised of SK Modified driver John Bergenty, Larry Cote from the Late Models and future Strictly Stock champion David Blain.
+The inaugural championship team was comprised of SK Modified driver John Bergenty, Larry Cote from the Late Models and Strictly Stocker David Blain.
 The series would be discontinued after only 3 seasons.